adsbynimbus/solutions/dynamicprice/README.md

 Provides a wrapper implementation for the `GAMBannerView` that automatically manages the bidding process and refreshes ads every 30 seconds when attached to the view hierarchy.

+## Next Gen

+Android Implementation of Dynamic Price using the Google Mobile Ads Next Gen SDK